basics/nuxt-booster/docs/content/v2/en/caveats.md

 ## Optimize `runtime` & `vendor` App

-It is recommended to check the initial javascript file sizes, they should not exceed `50KB`.
+It is recommended to check the initial javascript file sizes, they should not exceed `40KB (gzip)`.

 If this is the case or if you want to reduce the size of the files, it is recommended to create a CacheGroup in Webpack to extract resources from the files.